Gradient Checkpointing for Long DDE Simulations

 # === Top row: time ===

-# --- Top-left: time vs checkpoint_every (twin y-axes) ---
+# --- Top-left: time vs block_size (single log y-axis) ---

-# Forward and gradient times are an order of magnitude apart, so a
+# Forward (~0.1 s) and gradient (~1 s) are about a decade apart, so a single

 ax = axes[0, 0]